-In 2020-2021 Focus schools continued to expand our former Multimedia Department into a robust Media Arts Department which will allow our students to follow their passion, unleash hidden talents, and explore opportunities through an understanding of digital art creation.
+In 2021-2022 Focus schools continued to expand our former Multimedia Department into a robust Media Arts Department which will allow our students to follow their passion, unleash hidden talents, and explore opportunities through an understanding of digital art creation.

-Photography, graphic design, music and audio production, video production and post-production, web design, social media design, radio and television production... these are the bedrock items of our new Media Arts Department.
+Photography, graphic design, music and audio production, video production and post-production, web design, social media design, radio and television production... these are the bedrock items of our Media Arts Department.

-Media Arts worked with over 60 students across all three schools to give them hands-on experience with digital content creation.
-2020-2021 saw the addition of a new recording and media arts photography/video studio at Focus North, as well as a recording room at Focus West.
-Additionally, during the 2020-2021 school year, the Media Arts program achieved multiple accomplishments including:
+Media Arts worked with over 50 students across all three schools to give them hands-on experience with digital content creation.
+During the 2021-2022 school year, the Media Arts program achieved multiple accomplishments including:

-- Collaborative Writing, Photography, and Graphic Design Projects. - School and Personal Audio and Video Projects - · Team Projects in Photography & Graphic Design - Individual Audio and Video Recording Projects. - · Music Creation and Vocal Coaching. - Tee-Shirt Design & Creation - Focus West Radio (93Nine The Eagle) Online Student Led Radio Station.
+- Collaborative Writing, Photography, and Graphic Design Projects. - School and Personal Audio and Video Projects - Team Projects in Photography & Graphic Design - Individual Audio and Video Recording Projects. - Music Creation and Vocal Coaching. - Tee-Shirt Design & Creation - Outdoor Nature Photography (West) - · Poster design. - Focus West Radio (93Nine The Eagle) Online Student Led Radio Station.

-Over 25 individual songs were recorded by more than 10 students from our three campus locations.
+Over 30 individual songs were recorded by more than 15 students from our three campus locations.